Solving Systems of Equations of Raising-to-Powers Type: Introduction

-Here, drawing inspiration from Zilber's results in \cite{Zil02} and \cite{Zil11}, we solve some special cases of the existential closedness conjectures for exponential maps of abelian varieties and for the $j$ function.
-In particular, we consider subvarieties which split as products of two varieties, one of which is a subvariety of the domain of a particular form (suggested by the structure induced by the relative analytic function) while the other one is a general subvariety of the codomain.
+In this paper, drawing inspiration from Zilber's results in \cite{Zil02} and \cite{Zil11}, we solve some special cases of the existential closedness conjectures for exponential maps of abelian varieties and for the $j$ function.
+In particular, we show that the graphs of these functions intersect algebraic subvarieties which satisfy certain geometric constraints.

 In Section 2 we consider abelian varieties.
-Using the fact that abelian varieties are complex Lie groups, and their subgroups are thus well-understood thanks to Cartan's closed subgroup theorem, we obtain intersections between the graph of the exponential $\exp$ of an abelian variety $A$ and a sufficiently generic product of the form $L \times W$ which satisfies the technical conditions of \textit{freeness} and \textit{rotundity}, which will be defined later.
-The genericity condition is precise and stated in terms of the lattice $\Lambda$ such that $A \cong \mathbb{C}^g/\Lambda$; the fundamental notions concerning the correspondence between lattices and abelian varieties will also be recalled.
+Using the fact that abelian varieties are complex Lie groups, and their subgroups are thus well-understood thanks to Cartan's closed subgroup theorem, we obtain intersections between the graph of the exponential $\exp$ of an abelian variety $A$ and a sufficiently generic product of the form $L \times W$ which satisfies the technical condition of \textit{rotundity}, which will be defined later.
+The genericity condition is stated in terms of the lattice $\Lambda$ such that $A \cong \mathbb{C}^g/\Lambda$.